-The CRL is published immediately after issuing, conditions described in 4.9.5 and 4.9.7 are always met.
+CRL is released immediately after the issuance, conditions described in chapters 4.9.5 are 4.9.7 always observed.

 4.9.9 On-line revocation/status checking availability

 Checking certificate status online using the OCSP protocol is a service available to the general public.
 Every certificate excluding root certification authorities' certificates and OCSP responders' certificates contains the link to the pertinent OCSP responder.